sitodav/sito_tree_lib/README.md

  ![img](https://github.com/sitodav/sito_tree_lib/blob/develop/images/Untitled2.png "Optional title")

-The library allows to draw trees interactively and or using data (and can be set in read-only mode to just show the data underneath).
-The node color can be set according to the cluster it belongs to, or using an internal property (status) that can be linked to loading data.
+A node color can be set according to the cluster it belongs to, or using an internal property (status) that can be linked to loading data.
 Every node is mapped to a given (data) object, that can come (as input) or go (as output, saved as file) from a json file/response.
 **You configure , via a json schema, what properties of the json file (or response from back end) you want to map to the trees, and the library will show you the data**